Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 If you are looking for accommodation in Bosnia, try these deals on Booking.com

-Many of the roads in rural areas can be in poor condition, but the major routes are fine.
+Many rural roads can be in poor condition, but the major routes are fine.

 • In Bosnia, you drive on the right